Darkcybe/darkcybe.github.io/_posts/2022-09-11-DFIR_Overview.md

   3. Containment, Eradication, and Recovery
   4. Post-Incident Activity

-Following an established reponse process or framework is crucial to the success in service restoration following an incident.
+Following an established response process or framework is crucial to the success in service restoration following an incident.
 Typically a process will contain several phases that the DFIR team must achieve in order to complete the response, NIST provide such a framework within publication [SP800-61: Computer Security Incident Handling Guide](https://csrc.nist.gov/publications/detail/sp/800-61/rev-2/final).
 A short summary of the phases can be found below, with more specific recommendations and guides found in the phase links above.

 # Event Vs. Incident